Internal Auditing Requirements

 The Texas Internal Auditing Act (Texas Government Code, Chapter 2102, or the Act) requires certain state agencies and higher education institutions to implement an internal auditing program and appoint an internal auditor.

-In addition, the Act requires those entities to submit an internal audit annual report each year to the Governor, the Legislative Budget Board, the Sunset Advisory Commission, the State Auditor, and the entities’ governing boards and chief executives.
+In addition, the Act requires those entities to submit an internal audit annual report each year to the Governor, the Legislative Budget Board, the State Auditor, and the entities’ governing boards and chief executives.
 The State Auditor is charged with prescribing the form and content of the annual report and other internal audit requirements.

 - Requirements for the internal audit annual report.